mozilla-ai/agent-factory/README.md

 python -m eval.generate_evaluation_case
 ```

-This will generate a JSON file in the `generated_workflows/latest` directory with criteria and points for each evaluation.
+This will generate a JSON file in the `generated_workflows/latest` directory with evaluation criteria.

 ### 4. Run Evaluation Script